-While all infant formulas help to nourish your baby, there are many different types.
-Some are specially formulated to support specific nutrition needs your baby may have.
+While all infant formulas help to nourish your baby, there are different types.
+Some are specially formulated to support specific needs your baby may have.

 If you need help choosing a formula, talk to your doctor.
 You can also compare options with our Formula Finder.